mitotic/graphterm/docs/start.rst

 the remote machine, you can still use many features though GraphTerm running on your local machine, because all communication takes place via the standard output of the remote process.
-One quick solution is use the *terminal -> export environment* menu option to set the Bash shell environment variables on the remote computer.
+One quick solution is use the *terminal/export environment* menu option to set the Bash shell environment variables on the remote computer.
 This will allow some, but not all, of GraphTerm's features to work on the remote session.